• Skip to primary navigation

 cutting off the pineapple skin

-According to Aprifel, pineapples are high in vitamin C, vitamin B9 and Manganese; High in fibre, it also includes an enzyme called Bromelaine which helps aid our digestion of protein;
+According to Aprifel for the French Ministry of Agriculture, pineapples are high in vitamin C, vitamin B9 and Manganese.
+High in fibre, they include an enzyme called Bromelaine which helps aid our digestion of protein.

-As my husband grew up in the Ivory Coast for 17 years, the enzymes are apparently not good for the teeth if eaten in huge quantities.
-So, if you plan on having a huge pineapple feast, brush your teeth after consuming them;
+As my husband grew up in the Ivory Coast for 17 years, these enzymes are apparently not good for the teeth if eaten raw in huge quantities.
+So, if you plan on having a huge pineapple feast, brush your teeth well after consuming them or cook pineapple to destroy the enzyme.

 Serving Ideas for Pineapples

-upside down pineapple serving idea with cut pineapple inside
+upside down pineapple serving idea with a salad inside

 Alternatively, pineapple is also great served with savoury.
 Chop up the fruit into chunks and fry with a Caribbean style chicken curry and serve in the same way above.
 Also goes well with duck and hams.